There is a lot to like about Discover’s Bar Study Loan.

 Personal Loans vs. Bar Study Loans vs. Student Loans

-In reality, a bar study loan is just a personal loan with a couple extra requirements.
+In reality, a bar study loan is just a personal loan with a couple of extra requirements.

 A traditional personal loan could be the best option for paying for bar prep.
 Some personal loan lenders have rates starting below 6%.
 Because the personal loan marketplace has more lenders, it is also more competitive.
 This could explain why some borrowers are able to find better rates with a traditional personal loan over a bar study loan.